zenecture/neuroflow/README.md

 )
 ```

 This gives a fully connected `DenseNetwork` under the `SquaredError` loss function, running on CPU.
-The `weights` are drawn from normal distribution by `WeightBreeder`.
-We have predefined activators and
+The `weights` are drawn from
-place a softly firing `Sigmoid` on the cells.
+normal distribution by `WeightBreeder`.
+We have predefined activators and place a softly firing `Sigmoid` on the cells.
+Layout `L` is

-Layout `L` is implemented as a heterogenous list, allowing compile-time checks for valid compositions.
-The `updateRule`
+implemented as a heterogenous list, always ending with a loss function `0 :: 1 :: ... :: Loss`.
+The `updateRule` defines how weights are updated
-defines how weights are updated for gradient descent.
+for gradient descent.
 With `batchSize` we define how many samples are presented per weight update.
-The `learningRate` is a partial function from current iteration and learning rate producing a new learning rate.
+The `learningRate` is a partial function
+from current iteration and learning rate producing a new learning rate.
 Training terminates after `iterations`, or if loss satisfies `precision`.

 Another important aspect of the net is its numerical type.
 For example, on the GPU, you might want to work with `Float` instead of `Double`.
 The numerical type is set by explicitly annotating it on both the `WeightBreeder` and `Settings` instances.